 The college is doing its best to keep attendance records as accurate and as up-to-date as possible.
 Attendance records are uploaded daily to the Department of Education and Training.

-Students experiencing difficulties returning to school or engaging in the face-to-face learning will not penalised on parent/guardian contact and immediate supports will be provided.
-We commend all students and families for doing their best during the Remote Learning Program.
+Students experiencing difficulties returning to school or engaging in the face-to-face learning will not penalised on parent/carer contact and immediate supports will be provided.

 Every day and Every minute counts